exodrifter/website/content/notes/gitea-unsupported-header-amz-checksum-algorithm.md

 ---
+title: "Unsupported header `x-amz-checksum-algorithm` received for this API call."
 aliases:
-- "Unsupported header 'x-amz-checksum-algorithm' received for this API call."
+- "Unsupported header `x-amz-checksum-algorithm` received for this API call."
 ---

 # Unsupported header `x-amz-checksum-algorithm` received for this API call.